augustine-emmanuel/project_initializer/README.md

 Welcome !!!

-This is a a project initilizer for machine learning projects.
+This is a project initializer for machine learning projects.

-Running the bash script project_template.sh creates a structure directory with all the necessary files, sub direcotries and utilities
+Running the bash script project_template.sh creates a structured directory with all the necessary files, subdirectories and utility files.